DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/11 Series Types/40 Scatter Series.md

 ---

-Refer to the [ScatterSeries](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/ScatterSeries '/Documentation/ApiReference/UI_Components/dxChart/Series_Types/ScatterSeries/') section of the API Reference for a full list of options available to a **Scatter** series.
+Refer to the [ScatterSeries](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/ScatterSeries '/Documentation/ApiReference/UI_Components/dxChart/Series_Types/ScatterSeries/') section of the API Reference for a full list of properties available to a **Scatter** series.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Charts/Scatter/"